 Crisis Planning and Prevention

+Putting crisis planning and prevention measures in place is critical.
 Like a fingerprint, every crisis is unique.
 There may be similarities to past incidents, but a crisis never occurs the same way twice.
-Effective crisis planning is critical.

 While it’s important to have general strategies and message tactics ready to respond to the most likely events, there is no one-size-fits-all set of talking points or press releases to respond to a crisis.
 Companies that take the crisis planning approach of “we’ll handle it just like last time” are destined to fail.